samghelms/processing-katex/readme.md

 # setup

+(You will need to have node package manager [npm] and node installed)

-clone the repository and then run `npm init`
+clone the repository and then run `npm install`

 Then, just type `node katex_pipeline.js`.
 You should see the output in your console.